View the full prospectus in PDF

 Robert (Bob) Roth (Senior Director, North American Coal) joined PIRA in 2008 to lead PIRA’s U.S. coal market analysis.
 He is responsible for the U.S. Coal Market Forecast, U.S. Stockpile Estimates as well as assisting with the International Thermal Coal Market reports and monthly electricity reports.
 Bob comes to PIRA from Louis Dreyfus Highbridge Energy Services, where he led their U.S. coal and emissions analytics.
 Prior to LDH, he served as Director of Energy Economics at Peabody Energy.
 He began his career in the electric power industry spending 15 years with Illinois Power Company and Progress Energy Corp in a variety of roles.
 He holds an M.S. and a B.S. in economics from Illinois State University.

-Jake Jian (Senior Analyst) joined PIRA in 2010.
+Jake Jian (Senior Analyst, Electric Power) joined PIRA in 2010.
 He is responsible for conducting research and data analysis in electricity demand.
 Prior to joining PIRA, Jake conducted data analysis and built financial models at Morgan Stanley.
 Jake holds B.A. in economics from University of Virginia, an M.A. in economics from Boston College, and an M.A. in statistics from Columbia University.

 PIRA's North American Electricity Retainer Service can be purchased on its own.
 Clients to PIRA's Global Oil and North American Natural Gas retainer services may subscribe to the Electricity Retainer under discounted terms, which are determined by the scope of their current license to those other services.
 For prices and options, please contact your PIRA account executive.